sundeepbassi/The-Wellbeing-Retreat/README.md

  "fonts help give personality to your design and help you communicate your message through visual cues.

- When seeing the Bebas Neue this clearly stood out in its representation as a therupeatic font.
+ When seeing the Bebas Neue this clearly stood out in its representation as a therupeatic font, however it did not appear to be very appealing when tested in google fonts.

-Every font has its own personality; whether it's elegant, fun, cool, or relaxed.
+"Every font has its own personality; whether it's elegant, fun, cool, or relaxed.
 Read on for four styles of fonts to try in your designs."

 quote taken from Canva written by Poppy Pack.